Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Petrified Forest National Park in Arizona is known for its ancient, fossilized trees.

-Painted Desert is a must-see with its colorful rock layers.
+The Painted Desert is a must-see destination, renowned for its colorful rock formations.
 The Blue Mesa Trail offers a leisurely walk through striking badlands.

 Don’t miss the historic Painted Desert Inn to glimpse the past.
 The park also has many pullouts for easy photo stops.